homeisfar/lofi-image-rasterizer/README.md

 0 external dependencies other than Oracle JDK 8.
 Just compile and run.

+### How to run

+Compilation is supposed to be easy.
+There are no build dependencies, the only requirement is JDK8.

+To compile the program, you only need to invoke `javac DitherComparator.java` and to run the program `java DitherComparator`

 ### What's the purpose of this program?

 I personally *love* the artistry of low color palettes that are used to create distinct looking art in old computer games.
 I think one of the standout examples of this is Loom.
 The purpose of this program is to achieve some semblance of that effect, for one, but to also very quickly be able to scan through and see potentially hundreds of outputs just by clicking a few buttons and adjusting some sliders.